Jags-Thota/CarND_LaneLines_SelfDrivingCarEng/writeup_report.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

 ### Pipeline
-1. Convert Image to Gray Scale image using Open CV library cv2.cvtColor(img, cv2.COLOR_RGB2GRAY)
+1. Convert Image to Gray Scale image using Open CV library
+* cv2.cvtColor(img, cv2.COLOR_RGB2GRAY)
 2. Convert the image to HSV then use color thresholding to identify Yellow lines
+* Create a mask for yellow lines
+* Create a mask for White lines
+* Apply a bitwise OR to combine Yellow and White masks
 3. Apply Guassian filter
 4. Generate Canny edges
-5. CReate as mask for region of interest
+5. Identify region of Interest and create mask for the region we are interested in.
 6. Generate Hough lines
 7. Combine the original image and the lines to generate final output

 Original Image
 ![image1]
-##Convert to Gray Scale Image
+### Convert to Gray Scale Image
 ![image2]
-##Apply Mask
+### Apply Mask
 ![image3]
-## Canny Edges
+### Canny Edges
 ![image4]
-## Lines
+### Lines
 ![image5]
-## Final Output
+### Final Output
 ![image6]